colin-grab/valuation_model_research/README.md

 #### Note:
-Code available has been simplified with some minimal working example code - need to put your own calculations/logic for:
+Code made available here has been simplified with some minimal working example code - need to put your own calculations/logic for:

     - Data handling in environment
     (inside environments.py, functions: _initialize_data(), _get_data_for_eppoch(), _reformat_to_state())